 Mission We advocate for improved access to surgery worldwide, create innovative solutions with measureable impact, and train leaders to solve the most vexing problems in global health.

-The University of Utah Center for Global Surgery welcomes the Department of Obstetrics & Gynecology to its growing structure and celebrates its role as an essential partner for developing access to surgical systems worldwide.
+The University of Utah Center for Global Surgery joins the Departments of Surgery and Obstetrics & Gynecology in a federation of linked global health programs essential to the development access to surgical systems worldwide.

 The potential impact of universal access to essential obstetric surgery is enormous.
 It has been estimated that such access could prevent “37% of the aggregate burden of maternal and perinatal deaths and newborn morbidity” (McCaw-Binns, 2015).
 Of the 5 billion cited by the Lancet Commission on Global Surgery, an estimated 2.4 billion are female.
 (2020 Navarro et al, IJMCH)